RuchiDhal/python-api-infra-deploy/README.md

 export AWS_ACCOUNT_ID=***************** # to be used in ECR image path
 ```

-Clone the python-api repo to build the docker image
+Clone the python-api repo to build the docker image for the web application

 ```bash
 git clone https://github.com/RuchiDhal/python-api-infra-deploy